-Welcome to Qualla Arts & Crafts Mutual, Inc. Who wouldn’t want a piece of Cherokee art to take home?
+Welcome to Qualla Arts and Crafts Mutual, Inc. Who wouldn’t want a piece of Cherokee art to take home?

 Cherokee art curators and collectors, rejoice.
 If you’re seeking authentic Cherokee arts and crafts, you’ve come to the largest home for it east of the Mississippi.
 Be it weaponry, the decorative beauty of beadwork, the intricate skill of finger weaving, or the sublime self-expression of wood and stone carving, it’s here, waiting to go home with you.